enolive/why-tdd/why-tdd.md

 ## (Almost) forgot how to use a debugger

-Debugging is a cool technique, but rarely used in our code base
+* Debugging is a cool technique, but rarely used in our code base

-* even when used, much easier
+* Even when used, much easier

 * more entry points to the (possibly) broken feature
 * less break points
 * no conditional break points
 * no long watch list

 > debugging is when a dev surrenders to the complexity of the code.